 Biographies

 Who are the poets presented here?
-They are writers who knew when still young, as John Lennon knew and said, “I was always different.”
-These poets are self-starters and aren’t always looking for approval or fame from others but for ways to keep believing in themselves.
+They are writers who knew when still young, as John Lennon said, “I was always different.”
+These poets are self-starters and aren’t always looking for approval or fame from others, but for ways to keep believing in themselves.
 They want to succeed but know failure is just one more way to learn.
 They were very much like young poets everywhere–except these poets persisted.
-So, go ahead, read what they have to say in these essays and interviews.
-See what you, too, can enjoy and learn. —Susan Terris, editor, On Becoming a Poet
+So, read what they have to say in these essays and interviews.
+See what you, too, can enjoy and learn. —Susan Terris, editor, Quest: A Writer’s Journey, and On Becoming a Poet

 Dennis Barone, as author or editor, has published twenty-six books including the prose work Second Thoughts (Bordighera Press), the volume of poetry Parallel Lines (Shearsman Books), and the anthology Garnet Poems: An Anthology of Connecticut Poetry Since 1776 (Wesleyan University Press).
 He retired from the University of Saint Joseph in 2020 after thirty-four years of teaching.
 He is currently Poetry Editor for the Wallace Stevens Journal.